Black-Blue-russia/Digital-ECG-signal-with-STM32F401/README.md

 # Digital-ECG-signal-with-STM32F401
 Apply DSP for the signal ECG and analyze it by using FFT

-Hi dude, this is some messed stuffs I did with ECG.
+Hi dude, this is some messed stuffs I did with ECG((
-### What is ECG?
-ECG is ECG, thats all.
-Check it out on Wikipedia!

 **Part of the ECG Signal**